-We often hear about "premature optimization", and that's of course in the context of performance.
-Simultaneously, we often hear about the virtues of "clean code", which can mean many different things, depending on who you ask, e.g., immutability, single responsibility, decoupling, etc.
+We often hear about "premature optimization" in the context of performance.
+We also hear about the virtues of "clean code", which means many different things to different people, e.g., immutability, single responsibility, decoupling, etc.

-This last one, decoupling, is interesting.
-It says, essentially, that two components needing to interact together should know as little as possible about each other.
-This is typically implemented via an abstraction.
+This last one, decoupling, says that two components interacting together should know as little as possible about each other.
+This is typically achieved via an abstraction.
 A recent post on LinkedIn reminded me that some folks really love abstractions.

 Many years ago, I heard a good rule of thumb, which stuck with me: